makerdao/pe-checklists/spell/psm-checklists.md

 - Deployed Contracts
     - `DssLitePsm`
         - [ ] Optimizer is **enabled**
+        - [ ] Optimize runs is set to `200`
         - [ ] Contract has been reviewed by minimum 2 specialized [Active Ecosystem Actors](https://mips.makerdao.com/mips/details/MIP101#2-8-2-active-ecosystem-actors)
         - [ ] Contract has been audited by an external party
-            - [ ] Audit reports are public
+            - [ ] Audit report source could be confirmed (i.e. found on auditor's website)
             - [ ] All issues found were fixed or acknowledged
-            - [ ] No code changes are done after final Audit report
+            - [ ] No code changes are done after final audit report, based on the commit hash found in the report +
+              - [ ] EITHER code diff check for each individual file
+              - [ ] OR bytecode verification tool such as `forge verify-bytecode`
         - [ ] Deployed contract matches the code in the [repo](https://github.com/makerdao/dss-lite-psm/)
         - Constructor params:
             - [ ] ilk is named `LITE-PSM-{TOKEN_SYMBOL}-A` (i.e. `LITE-PSM-USDC-A`)